Homestead Gift Guide, updated for 2020

 For a goat lover

-For someone who wants to try soapmaking, an immersion blender will make the process a lot easier.
-Trust me on this; I made my first batches without one.
-Mine has held up to more than ten years of use.
+For someone who wants to try soap making, an immersion blender will make the process a lot easier.
+Trust me on this; I made my first batches without one!
+Stirring and stirring and stirring with a plastic ladle was not fun.

 For more information on soap making see my series on making goat milk soap.

-I fill mine with chicken scratch feed and have the most popular feeders in the neighborhood.
-I suspect we're probably the only ones in the neighborhood that feed the birds.
+I fill mine with chicken scratch from the feed store and have the most popular feeders in the neighborhood.

-A weather radio - this crank-powered radio has a built-in flashlight and a power bank for a cell phone.
+No matter where you live, a weather radio is a necessity - this crank-powered radio has a built-in flashlight and a power bank to charge a cell phone.

 I'd love to know which suggestions you think would be the perfect gift for your special homestead woman (especially if that woman is you).
 Let me know in the comments.